Forever Yours - Our lives are enhanced by the people we love and by those who love us.

 My dog greets me with his whole body.
 His ears go up, his eyes smile, his tail wags, and he circles me until I say hello.
 He loves with his whole body.
 Maybe we should do this?
 Imagine if we humans greeted each other as if seeing one another was the best thing that happened that day!

-When I first met my late husband, I was very independent and used to doing things for my myself.
-Early in our relationship, he arrived at my house before I did.
-He noticed it was trash day and took out my garbage.
-You would have thought he gave me diamonds, chocolates, and roses by how much I appreciated the gesture.
-As time wore on, I learned to lean on him and worked hard to make sure I never take those simple things for granted.
+When I first met my late husband, Larry, I was fiercely independent and used to doing things for myself.
+Early in our relationship, he arrived at my house before I did, noticed it was trash day, and took out my garbage.
+You would have thought he had given me diamonds, chocolates, and roses by how much I appreciated the gesture.
+As time passed, I learned to lean on him and made a conscious effort to never take those small acts of kindness for granted.

 Forever Yours: